-October 29, AD 312: Constantine enters Rome after his victory at the Battle of the Milvian Bridge the previous day, stages a grand celebration in the city, and is met with popular jubilation.
+October 29, AD 312: Constantine enters Rome after his victory at the Battle of the Milvian Bridge the previous day (and 2 days after his "Vision of the Cross" told him he would win the battle if he converted to Christianity), stages a grand celebration in the city, and is met with popular jubilation.
 His enemy Maxentius' body is fished out of the Tiber River, and beheaded.

 And you thought the Derby della Capitale between AS Roma and SS Lazio was rough.